Named Tensor Notation: Named Tensors

-In a \emph{named tensor}, we give each axis a name.
-For example, if $A$ represents an image, we can make it a named tensor like so (writing it two equivalent ways to show that the order of axes does not matter):
+For example, if $A$ represents a $3\times 3$ grayscale image, we can make it a named tensor like so (writing it two equivalent ways to show that the order of axes does not matter):

 We access elements of $A$ using named indices, whose order again does not matter: $A_{\height(1), \width(3)} = A_{\width(3), \height(1)} = 4$.
 We also allow partial indexing: